wiseaidev/awesome-python/CONTRIBUTING.md

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
-- Place your note file under the notes folder.
 - Use the following format:

 ```html